gavJackson/CV/README-long.md

 ## Current position

-As Group Head of Frontend Engineering for Dunstan Thomas I continue to develop the Adaptive Portal framework on which the majority of our projects are built.
-I also mentor and manage a team of 3 fulltime frontend developers on top of supporting the 20-30 full stack developers (a mix of contractors and permanent staff members) working across multiple projects across the company.
-I regularly innovate, while contributing to multiple projects, taking the long or difficult route of enhancing the core product and our toolset in a generic way to benefit current and future projects.
+As Group Head of Frontend Engineering for Dunstan Thomas I develop the frontend Adaptive Portal framework on which the majority of our projects are built, I mentor and manage a team of 3 frontend developers while also supporting ~20 full stack developers working across various projects across the organisation.
+I encourage innovation and lead by example, taking the longer more complex route of enhancing the core product in a generic way to benefit current and future projects rather than custom coding a solution for a single project.

 One of my main projects is for Aegon, the UK's largest pension provider where we are replacing their entire Wealth Management Platform.
 Each sprint I plan all frontend work, pair program and guide the dev team through their frontend (and sometimes backend) tasks while also liaising with the client, ensuring that their requirements are in a dev ready state for the next sprint.